-- The making and attesting of declarations required of the Mayor and councillors.
-Traditionally, this has been a ceremonial occasion, - A general explanation of the Local Government Official Information and Meetings Act 1987 and other laws affecting elected members, - The fixing of the date and time of the first ordinary meeting of the council, or the adoption of the schedule of ordinary meetings, - Election of the Deputy Mayor (if not already appointed by the mayor).
+- The making and attesting of declarations required of the mayor and councillors.
+Traditionally, this has been a ceremonial occasion with a photograph of the new council taken - A general explanation of the Local Government Official Information and Meetings Act 1987 and other laws affecting elected members - The fixing of the date and time of the first ordinary meeting of the council, or the adoption of the schedule of ordinary meetings - Appointment of the deputy mayor.

-The declaration required to be made by the Mayor and councillors is as follows.
-The declaration may be made in English or Te Reo Māori.
+The declaration required to be made by the mayor and councillors is as follows:

-Declaration by Mayor and Councillors (English)
+Declaration by Mayor and Councillors

-I declare that I will faithfully and impartially, and according to the best of my skill and judgement, execute and perform, in the best interests of Wellington City Council, the powers, authorities, and duties vested in or imposed upon me as mayor (or as a member) of the Wellington City Council by virtue of the Local Government Act 2002, the Local Government Official Information and Meetings Act 1987, or any other Act.
+I declare that I will faithfully and impartially, and according to the best of my skill and judgement, execute and perform, in the best interests of Wellington City, the powers, authorities, and duties vested in or imposed upon me as mayor (or as a member) of the Wellington City Council by virtue of the Local Government Act 2002, the Local Government Official Information and Meetings Act 1987, or any other Act.